nagareproject/server-mcp/README.rst

 Features:

   - Currently only for:
+    - resources (direct and template)
+    - prompts
     - tools (with services injection)
-    - resources (direct and template)
+    - roots
   - Currently only on SSE protocol (not stdio nor websocket)
-  - Admin commands for tools invocations and resources fetches available
+  - Admin commands for resources, prompts, tools and roots discovery and invocation

 MCP server example
 ==================